Pamela E. Queen: In the legislature

+Queen was a member of the Judiciary Committee from 2016 to 2018, afterwards serving in the Economic Matters Committee, including as the chair of its banking, consumer protection, and commercial law subcommittee since 2020.
+She is also a member of the Montgomery County Delegation, the Legislative Black Caucus of Maryland, the Women Legislators of Maryland, and the Maryland Legislative Latino Caucus.

+In September 2025, Queen announced that she would not run for re-election in 2026.

 Political positions

 Abortion

 In January 2019, Queen was one of nine Maryland lawmakers to add their names to a manifesto signed by 326 state legislators to reaffirm their commitment to protecting abortion rights.

 Education

 Queen introduced legislation in the 2019 legislative session that would begin teaching students about organ donation at the age of 14.

 National politics

 In September 2018, Queen called for a county investigation into sexual assault allegations made against Supreme Court nominee Brett Kavanaugh.
 Montgomery County law enforcement officials declined to investigate the matter unless the alleged victim filed a complaint.

 In December 2019, Queen attended a rally in Olney, Maryland to call for the impeachment and removal of Donald Trump.

 Redistricting

 In 2019, Queen co-sponsored legislation that would place a referendum to add an amendment to the Constitution of Maryland prohibiting partisan redistricting on the 2020 ballot.

 Social issues

 Queen introduced legislation in the 2019 legislative session that would provide additional Supplemental Nutrition Assistance Program benefits to low-income children during summer months and winter break.
 The bill passed and became law on May 28, 2019.

 Queen introduced legislation in the 2021 legislative session that would remove the governor from the state's parole board.
 The bill passed the House of Delegates by a vote of 93-41.